 Is Oaxaca the Future?

-In states like Oaxaca, Chiapas, and Quintana Roo, where governmental officials have a poor record of addressing the plight of indigenous peoples, López Obrador and his advisors, such as Román Meyer Falcón, Mexico’s next secretary of urban and rural development, and Víctor Villalobos Arámbula, the nation’s next secretary of agriculture, now insist they will transform the lives of millions of people.
+Mexico’s new president, Andrés Manuel López Obrador, is promoting a series of new socio-economic initiatives in the nation’s southernmost, and poorest, regions during the initial year of his six-year term in office.
+In states like Oaxaca, Chiapas, and Quintana Roo, where governmental officials have a poor record of addressing the plight of indigenous peoples, López Obrador and his lieutenants, such as Román Meyer Falcón, Mexico’s secretary of urban and rural development, and Víctor Villalobos Arámbula, the nation’s secretary of agriculture, now insist they will transform the lives of millions of people.

 Oaxaca is receiving attention from the incoming administration of López Obrador because of the area’s rich cultural heritage, particularly its long agricultural history.